ds54e/sv-mint/docs/plugins/vars_not_left_unused.md

 - `plugins/vars_not_left_unused.ast.py`

 ## Description
-- Warn about variable declarations that are never referenced

-## Notes
-- Implicit `.*` connections are not elaborated; they will be counted as unused.
+- Warn about variable declarations that are never referenced.
+Implicit `.*` connections are not elaborated; they will be counted as unused.

 ## Good